git/git.github.io/rev_news/drafts/edition-87.md

       by Samir Alajmovic on DEV\.to.
 The article includes list of [alternatives](https://dev.to/alajmo/mani-a-cli-tool-to-manage-multiple-repositories-1eg#alternatives).
-+ [Fig](https://fig.io/) adds IDE-style autocomplete (including for git, cd, ssh) to your existing terminal (Terminal, iTerm, Hyper, Tabby, Kitty, bash, zsh,...).
++ [Fig](https://fig.io/) adds IDE-style autocomplete (including for git, cd, ssh) to your existing terminal (macOS Terminal, iTerm, Hyper, Tabby, Kitty, bash, zsh, ...).
-+ [JSON Patch](http://jsonpatch.com/) is a format for describing changes to a JSON document as JSON document themselves.
++ [JSON Patch](http://jsonpatch.com/) is a format for describing changes to a JSON document as a JSON document itself.
 Specified in [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902/).
-+ [sqldiff](https://www.sqlite.org/sqldiff.html) is command-line utility program
-  that displays content differences between two [SQLite](https://www.sqlite.org/) databases.
++ [sqldiff](https://www.sqlite.org/sqldiff.html) is a command-line utility program (Windows binary) that displays content differences between two [SQLite](https://www.sqlite.org/) databases.
-+ [Gitcoin (GTC)](https://gitcoin.co/) is a Web3 platform, which combines
++ [Gitcoin (GTC)](https://gitcoin.co/) is a Web3 platform which combines
-  open-source programming projects with a Ethereum-based crypto payment system.
+  open-source programming projects with an Ethereum-based crypto payment system.
   _In spite of its name it has no connection with Git._